sagemath/trac_to_gh/Issue 2875.md

 # Issue 2875: notebook -- save_session is completely broken in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2875

 Original creator: was